-Loyal is pleased to invite you to “Runoff”, a solo exhibition of new paintings by Los Angeles artist Anja Salonen, with an opening celebration on Thursday, August 17th from 6 to 8 PM at the gallery in Stockholm.
+Loyal is pleased to invite you to Runoff, a solo exhibition of new paintings by Los Angeles artist Anja Salonen at LOYAL in Stockholm.

 Approaching interference as an allegory for painting’s potential in an increasingly anthropocentric and visually-dense world, Salonen’s work reconsiders relating as event-based, and as something which affects us more deeply than simply looking or being looked at.
 Employing digital image technologies which prosthetically extend human sight, the artist utilizes the visual lexicons of science and surveillance to present that which is taken for granted as “natural” as, in fact, eternally precarious–not unlike our shared biospheres burning in wildfires and choking in polluted waters.
 Working with paint as a kind of aesthetic prosthetic that offers the possibility to reach beyond the flatness of the digital, the artist makes herself a chimera in the generation of hybridized image structures, mimicking tensions between dichotomies from the ontological bottom up.
 The paintings suggest that, with a good sense of humor towards our illusions of stability, we might have the honor of participating more creatively as members of much larger networks than what our eyes can see.
 Where interference is not antagonistic but generative, runoff becomes not wasteful, but necessary.